The Interview by author Manuele Fior

 He is a psychologist on the edge of divorce who starts to see strange triangles in the sky.
 He meets with a new patient, the female protagonist, who says the triangles are from alien life.
 She wants to let him in on the truth.

 She also belongs to a strange polyamorous sex cult which intrigues the much older psychologist.
 They begin their affair which revitalizes the older man.

 Through this affair and the whole triangle thing humanity evolves into a new phase of existence.
 It is then, more than 100 years later, that the woman gets interviewed.
 She was part of when it happened and has since become the world’s leading expert on alien life.

 Although this event changes the entire world and every living thing she has instead chosen to recount her brief affair with an older man who was her doctor and who ended up going back to his wife to beg for forgiveness.

-Despite appearing to enjoy her non-monogomous lifestyle before meeting the psychologist she recounts this affair with fondness, love, and loss.
+Despite appearing to enjoy her non-monogomous lifestyle before meeting the psychologist she recounts this affair, full of the man being jealous and demanding she only see him, with fondness, love, and loss.